Stu-Ray/mochi/README.md

 # **Mochi - Github Readme**

-This repository contains the scripts and experimental workload for the article:
+This repository contains the scripts and experimental workload for the article: **Predictive and Semi-deterministic Concurrency Control for High-performance OLTP Databases**

-**Predictive and Semi-deterministic Concurrency Control for High-performance OLTP Databases**
+This is based on our previous work published on ICDM2024: [PC3: Enhancing Concurrency in High-Conflict Transactions with Prior Cascading Control](https://ieeexplore.ieee.org/abstract/document/10884341)

 # Project Overview